 Have you ever heard the saying “what gets tracked, gets measured?”
 I like to add my own spin to and say that “what gets tracked, gets measured.
 And what gets measured, gets results!”
 When nonprofits begin focusing on donor engagement, they have to take into account that their engagement plan must include gathering and tracking data, as well as how to put it to work to make educated decisions.

 Before we jump into how to track engagement, let’s take a look at what makes up each component of a donor “profile” or a 360 view of how they are currently engaging with your organization.

 These components include biographical and contact information, donation history, events attended versus the ones they were invited to, volunteer hours and communication history.

 Ask yourself, how are you keeping this information?
 Are you consistent?
+Are you tracking data efficiently?
 If you don’t have a donor management system, something I would suggest is investing in a donor management tool (like Charityproud) to help you keep consistent records on your supporters.
 Besides keeping complete records on your supporters, you can take it a step further and collect other information, such as satisfaction and interest surveys, that helps to make data-informed decisions on everything from communication to marketing strategies.

 So, what do you do with this data?